Competitive dance: Videography and photography

 The choreography of a dance routine—which is the design of movement and flow of steps in the routine—is copyrightable.
 Consequently, video recording is often prohibited at dance competitions in order to steer clear of copyright infringement issues.
-Some competition production companies employ professional videographers to capture and sell video recordings of competitive performances with the restriction that video recordings may only be sold to the subject performers or members of their studios, thus avoiding infringement.
+Nowadays, most competition companies take photos and videos for dance schools.
 When no professional videographer is available, competition production companies will sometimes permit each attending dance school to designate a videographer to record performances of students from that school.

 Unlike videography, still photography does not infringe copyrighted choreography.
 Because of this, many competition production companies permit photography at their competitions.
 Virtually all competitions prohibit flash photography, however, both for the safety of performers and to prevent undesirable distractions.
 Some competition production companies employ professional photographers to capture and sell photographs of dance performances.
 In such cases, photography by audience members is typically prohibited so as to provide an exclusive market for the official photographers.

-Judges' critiques

-At the end of a competition, studio owners collect a packet of judges' critiques.
-Inside the envelope will include handwritten judges scoresheets with detailed corrections and notes for each routine.
-In some cases, competition companies may email audio critiques to the studio owner.
-These audio critiques provide a recorded video of the performance with the judges notes on top.
-Some competitions also provide live critiques, though this practice is rare.
-Once the dancers are finished performing they will remain on stage while the judges give the dancers their critiques in person.

-In Popular Culture
+In popular culture

 Dance competitions became more known to the public after the debut of the television show Dance Moms.
 Dance Moms featured a competitive dance studio and its dancers as these dancers attended regional and national competitions.